-What this looks Drug Action Zone - expansion of the multi-agency service offer like in practice: for people who experience multiple disadvantages in Harrogate Clear, Hold, Build/ 'Op Spirit' in Barrowcliff - multi-agency partnership programme, designed by the Home Office and endorsed by the Policing Inspectorate, to tackle and reduce harms associated with serious organised crime.
-The Clear, Hold, Build operational framework brings together law enforcement agencies, statutory and non-statutory partners, as a coalition targeting those causing most harm within communities and those who exploit vulnerable people.
-How we will Drug Action Zone measure Agreed multi-agency service offer success: Engagement in services Deaths in treatment Clear, Hold, Build/ 'Op Spirit' Engagement in services Confidence within the community Reporting of intelligence to the Police by the public
+- Expansion of the multi-agency offer expansion of the multi-agency service offer for people who experience multiple disadvantage including substance use in Harrogate. - 'Building Barrowcliffe Together' a multi-agency partnership programme, designed by the Home Office and endorsed by the Policing Inspectorate, to tackle and reduce harms associated with serious organised crime.
+The 'Clear, Hold, Build' operational framework brings together law enforcement agencies, statutory and non-statutory partners, and the local community, as a coalition targeting those causing most harm within communities and those who exploit vulnerable people.